tmthyDXTR/newz/README.md

-# Nius - News Aggregator
+# Newz - News Aggregator

-Nius is a lightweight WPF-based news aggregator application that fetches and displays RSS feeds.
+Newz is a lightweight WPF-based news aggregator application that fetches and displays RSS feeds.
 It supports features like image previews, article history, and customizable settings.

 ## Features
 - **RSS Feed Aggregation**: Fetch and display RSS feeds with image previews.